By CVO Staff

 Gallaudet University Museum

 In a city famous for its museums, the Gallaudet University Museum holds its own amongst them all.
-The music is “dedicated to promoting and interpreting the rich and complex deaf experience.”
+The museum is “dedicated to promoting and interpreting the rich and complex deaf experience.”
 As such, it presents fascinating exhibits on deaf life and the deaf experience, complete with artifacts both historical and modern.

 Art Museum of West Virginia University

 The Art Museum of West Virginia University seeks to share the transforming power of art with the greater university community.
-The museum’s bright and inviting gallery rooms include a number of different exhibit types.
+The museum’s bright and inviting gallery rooms include many different exhibit types.
 Of these, the exhibits on paintings, sculptures, folk art, and print works are especially impressive.
 Additionally, the museum includes a two-story Education Center for lectures and theatrical performances, plus the 2.5-acre Nath Sculpture Garden with sculptures from the United States, China, and even Zimbabwe.

 Chazen Museum of Art, University of Wisconsin-Madison

 There’s no question that Chazen Museum of Art at the University of Wisconsin-Madison is one of the best university museums in the country.
 Bright and sophisticated, the Chazen has become a cultural haven for students and community members alike.
 Its full calendar of events includes dozens of special events per year, including live chamber concerts and traveling exhibitions.
 The Chazen’s permanent collection has grown extensively in recent years.
-Currently, it’s home to Romare Bearden’s stunning work “Circe,” along with its more than impressive 20,000 works.

 Geological Museum, University of Wyoming